 Doctors do not recommend squeezing or popping it, as this can cause eye injury.

 Epiphora is a condition where excess tears flow out of the eyes and down the face for no apparent reason.
-This condition can develop at any age, but it's most common among children under 12 years and adults over 60 years.7 Epiphora can affect one or both eyes.
+This condition can develop at any age, but it's most common among children under 12 and adults over 60.7 Epiphora can affect one or both eyes.